 Liability of the Trucking Company.
 In California, trucking businesses may be held accountable for unlawful recruiting practices.

 Illegal drug usage.
-To stay awake and continue driving to maximize their profit, truck drivers use illicit narcotics.
+Truck drivers use illicit narcotics to stay awake and continue driving to maximize their profit.

 Accidents caused by road defects and highway construction.
-Truck accidents are frequently caused by road design flaws and highway construction sites.
-During construction on California roadways, construction personnel often fail to post sufficient signage and illumination, resulting in the general confusion and an increased risk of accidents.
+Road design flaws and highway construction sites frequently cause truck accidents.
+During construction on California roadways, construction personnel often fail to post sufficient signage and illumination, resulting in general confusion and an increased risk of accidents.

 Accidents involving a tractor-trailer and a jackknife.
-When a truck is folded so that it resembles a pocket knife, it is referred to as jackknifing.
-According to the National Highway Transportation Safety Administration, over 5000 jackknifing occurrences occur each year, resulting in thousands of injuries and over 500 fatalities.
-Road conditions, inadequate lighting, braking system failure, poor driving practices, and suspension breakdown are all factors that contribute to a truck jackknifing.
+When a truck is folded to resemble a pocket knife, it is called jackknifing.
+According to the National Highway Transportation Safety Administration, over 5000 jackknifing occurrences occur yearly, resulting in thousands of injuries and over 500 fatalities.
+Road conditions, inadequate lighting, braking system failure, poor driving practices, and suspension breakdown are all factors that contribute to truck jackknifing.

-Because of the considerable size and weight of these vehicles, collisions frequently result in significant property damage and serious injuries.
-A California Truck Accident Lawyer can assist in determining the cause of a truck accident by collaborating with specialists to discover what caused the collision and whether it could have been avoided.
+Because of these vehicles' considerable size and weight, collisions frequently result in significant property damage and serious injuries.
+A Truck Accident Lawyer in California can assist in determining the cause of a truck accident by collaborating with specialists to discover what caused the collision and whether it could have been avoided.

-A California Personal Injury Lawyer can also help establish whether a person is eligible to file a California Personal Injury Civil Claim against the truck driver, the trucking business, the vehicle manufacturer, and other parties involved, as well as the amount of compensation to which they are entitled.
+A Truck Accident Lawyer in California can also help establish whether a person is eligible to file a California Truck Accident Claim against the truck driver, the trucking business, the vehicle manufacturer, and other parties involved, as well as the amount of compensation to which they are entitled.

 Truck Safety Laws

-Both trucking companies and truck drivers are subject to a number of truck safety requirements.
-When these guidelines are broken, however, accidents are more likely to occur.
+Both trucking companies and truck drivers are subject to several truck safety requirements.
+However, when these guidelines are broken, accidents are more likely to occur.